Find out what some of our graduates are doing today in pursuing their successful careers.

 The following tools are categorized by item name and item description and can be purchased from sep.snapon.com.

-Professional level automotive tools are designed to last.
-The tools Snap-on manufacturers are engineered to last technicians the entirety of their career and perform with the highest level of accuracy and durability.
+Professional-level automotive tools are designed to last.
+Snap-on engineers their tools to last technicians the entirety of their career and perform with the highest level of accuracy and durability.
 The only reason you would have to replace a tool is if it were lost or the technology changed.
 By investing in the right tools, you’re investing in your career!

 Ready to start training for a career in the automotive industry?
-UTI’s Automotive Technology program is designed to provide you with the knowledge, skills and hands-on experience needed to succeed.
-To learn more, visit our program page and request information today.
+UTI’s Automotive Technology program is designed to provide you with the knowledge, skills and hands-on training needed to prepare for a career.1,18 To learn more, visit our program page and request information today.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.